DanilaVladi/Microsoft-Cognitive-Services-Swift-SDK/README.md

 ============
 In case you want to contribute go ahead and create that pull request :).There's plenty more to do.
 Feel free to file issues on the repo and I'll try address them as soon as possible.

 For questions, feedback, or suggestions about the SDK, feel free to get in touch with [me](mailto:vladidanila@me.com?Subject=Microsoft-Cognitive-Services-Swift-SDK&Body=Hi%20Vladimir%20).
-If you have questions about Microsfts Cognitive Services please get in touch with them.
+[Here](<https://stackoverflow.com/tags/microsoft-cognitive/info>) you get help with questions about the Cognitive Services.